James Taylor’s Apple Debut a Triumph Despite Secret Life

 Mysterious Trips to the Bathroom

 In a 2015 biography, Taylor freely confesses that he was addicted to heroin during his breakthrough sessions at Apple Records.
 “I was stoned in most of the sessions,” Taylor admits.
 “Peter didn’t know…I guess he thought I was sleepy or something.”

 Asher: I was far too naive to recognize the symptom for what they were.”
 Asher recalls JT “disappearing into the bathroom for long periods” during the Apple sessions, but having no idea why they were occurring.

 Rubbing Elbows with the Beatles

 The critical reaction to James Taylor’s first record was positive.
 Jon Landau gave it a rousing review in Rolling Stone.
-But JT’s Apple release didn’t sell as well as expected, in part due to Taylor’s hospitalization for drug addiction.
-In a January 1973 interview published by Rolling Stone, James Taylor had this to say about his junk obsession:
+But JT’s first release didn’t sell as well as expected, in part due to Taylor’s repeated absences for drug addiction treatment.

 Ultimately, though, Sweet Baby James slayed the dragon:

 Taylor wasn’t at Apple for long.
 The label was hemorrhaging money on far-flung projects and there was new blood at the top.
 Allen Klein, the recording industry’s “biggest bastard in the valley,” had just spent years managing the Rolling Stones, and Klein’s malfeasance with the Stones’ royalties and publishing rights had not yet become public knowledge.